 EPICENTER: ON STAGE WITH JIMI HENDRIX

-Oct 25 2024By John McDermott As technicians scurried around him making last minute preparations prior to filming, Billy Cox sat comfortably in a New York recording studio, reflecting upon the August 30, 1970 performance at the Isle Of Wight and the tumultuous events which led up to the group's performance.
+Oct 25 2024By John McDermott.
+As technicians scurried around him making last minute preparations prior to filming, Billy Cox sat comfortably in a New York recording studio, reflecting upon the August 30, 1970 performance at the Isle Of Wight and the tumultuous events which led up to the group's performance.
 Like those of fellow band mate Mitch Mitchell, In this classic interview from 2000, Billy's comments provide an insightful perspective for Jimi's fans.

 Rob Lewis.
 A close look at Jimi Hendrix’s short time spent in Wisconsin reveals that it all started and ended in Madison.
 The small city of Madison figured into The Jimi Hendrix Experience's tour itinerary twice—1968 and 1970 were two very different years—with the small club scene slowly evolving to large stadium size venues.
 Both Madison gigs proved to be standout performances.
 Rob Lewis takes us on an historical journey through The Experience’s two visits to Wisconsin’s capital city in 1968 and 1970.